Hillary Victory Fund: Reception

 In May 2016, Politico analyzed Federal Election Commission filings and found that the state parties retained less than one percent of the $61 million raised by the Hillary Victory Fund.
 While $3.8 million had been transferred to the state parties, 88 percent of it was transferred back to the national committee, usually within 1–2 days, by the Clinton staff member who led the Fund.
 This let the national committee intake money from individuals beyond the limit they could receive from individuals directly.
 The campaign received $15.4 million of the Fund and the national committee received $5.7 million.
 Most of the $23.3 million expended directly by the Hillary Victory Fund has gone to activities that directly benefit the Clinton campaign, such as $2.8 million for staffing costs and $8.6 million in web advertising.
 These ads were run by the same company used by the Clinton campaign.
 Politico reported state party officials as being unhappy about the "one-sided" arrangement in which the states parties were used to raise money for the Clinton campaign while its supporters exaggerated the good done for the state parties.
 The Clinton campaign and national committee said that all state branches of the party would benefit from the improved national voter data.

 According to Donna Brazile's book "Hacks: The Inside Story," the Joint Fund-Raising Agreement between the DNC, Hillary Victory Fund, and Hillary for America was the reason that the DNC chair "couldn't write a press release without passing it by" Clinton's campaign staff.
 This Agreement was signed in August 2015, which was before Brazil became DNC interim chair.
 Under the Agreement, Clinton would control the DNC's finances, strategy, and all money raised.
-Also, the DNC will consult with the Campaign about all other staffing, budgeting, data, analytics, and mailings.
+Also, the DNC would consult with the Campaign about all other staffing, budgeting, data, analytics, and mailings.